Toni19944/gif-background-removal/README.md

 2) running background removal with **rembg**
 3) assembling the GIF again

+NOTE: This tool/method works well for GIF's that don't have different transparency levels between different frames.
+So it should work well for GIF's that you'd made from a video clip for example.
+But yea, I tested on some pepe meme gifs which have transparency/shading/opacity changes and yea it just borks completely (which makes sense considering how the workflow works lol)

 This project uses **rembg** for background removal:
 - rembg: https://github.com/danielgatis/rembg